 The RealSimControl / (or older SimVimCockpit/HCSCI) Software is free and provided AS-IS for personal, non-commercial home use only without any warranties, it constantly develops and improves.
 The firmwares were significantly changed several times from version to version to comply the SimVim(X) plugin protocol and can have further changes in protocol and configuration.

-The over-commercialization of the home cockpit building hobby has resulted in a large number of overpriced cockpit modules on market, which are mostly simple cheap boxes or bezels with buttons and a few cheap common components (as Arduino), but are often presented as very complex (and "cheap in the opinion of sellers) products for home cockpits due to lack of available information the builders CAN have..
+The over-commercialization of the home cockpit building hobby for the last decade has resulted in a number of overpriced cockpit modules (as GPS) on market, which are mostly simple cheap boxes or bezels with buttons and a few cheap common components, but are often presented as complex products for home cockpits due to lack of available information the builders may have..

 This project and all information on these website pages should inspire people to technical creativity, showing them that it's not necessary to spend a lot of money to realize their dreams.

-Any enthusiast with the desire to create a home cockpit should have all needed technical information, and they should know that instead of purchasing expensive hardware, they can build any panel themselves, spending a few hours and using very cheap or free materials and free software.
+Any enthusiast with the desire to create a home cockpit can get all needed technical information, and know that instead of purchasing expensive hardware, they can build any panel themselves, spending a few hours and using very cheap or free materials and free software.

 On the other hand, I welcome really cheap cockpit parts and handy "DIY kits" for home cockpit builders, any instructional resources, 3D printed parts, free 3D and CNC models, and so on!